 Parking & Transportation

-We’ve partnered with Glynn County to use their school buses to get you to & from parking to the festival.
-Not only does this partnership support our local community, it also allows us to DOUBLE the number of buses from last year.
+We’re pleased to welcome back Glynn County’s school buses to get you to & from parking to the festival.
+Not only does this continued partnership support our local community, it also allows us to maintain a large number of shuttles to keep Festival attendees on the move.
 Additionally, the shuttle bus fleet includes ADA-accessible buses & attendants.

 Biking & Walking

 Working to get in your steps?
 Park at the Airport, and walk to the festival!
-We’ll have directional signage and arrows guiding you all along the way.
+The one-way trip is just under one mile, and we’ll have directional signage and arrows guiding you all along the way.
 We’ll also have bike racks set-up throughout the festival if you’re looking to move a little faster.

 Want more details on visiting Jekyll Island?
 We’ve got much more information for you.